gupta-himanshu/scala-for-beginners/Important-Points2.md

 call a previously defined constructor in the same class, all auxiliary constructors will eventually call the same superclass constructor that’s called from the subclass’s primary constructor.

+34. There are two main reasons to use an abstract class in Scala:
+• You want to create a base class that requires constructor arguments.
+• The code will be called from Java code.